edfungus/crouton-prototype/README.md

 	+ `array[]` for custom values.
 Ie. If a light switch only has on or off, then the declaration will be an array with the values `on` and `off` like `"value": ["on", "off"]`
 + `*address` represents the last element of the topic address to reach this spice.
 While it is ideal to keep the address and name of the spice the same, it doesn't have to be.
 		+ For example, where `"address": "light"`, the input to this spice will be at `/inbox/crouton_name/light` and output of this spice can be reached  `/outbox/crouton_name/light`
++ `*ui-type` indicates the type of ui used to display data and controls.
+This can be customized by adding custom directives.
+The current options are:
+    + `simple-text` for `report` type only and just display value from crouton
 + `units` is an optional field for visual aid when the value is displayed and is a string
 + `description` is an optional field to describe your spice in Crouton UI
 + `min` and `max` are both optional fields for integer value validation on the frontend.
 They can also be used as indicators for reporting spices.